Kodlak15/Kodlak15/README.md

 - 👋 Hi!
-I’m @Kodlak15, but my real name is Cody Stanley.
+I’m @Kodlak15.
+My real name is Cody Stanley.
 - 👀 I am interested in deep learning, cybersecurity, software development, and many other things.
 I love building tools that make life and work more efficient.
 - 🌱 I am always looking for ways to grow as a problem solver.
 I spend a lot of my time learning more about math, statistics, and computer science.
 - 💞️ I’m open to collaborate on all kinds of projects.
 Feel free to reach out at my email below!